I know how you must feel, but these are bad. Bad, bad, bad, bad...

 Sharon nodded, chewing on her thoughts.
 Finally, "Go home.
 I'll get you covered."

 We'd debated which hurt worse, giving or getting this news.
-I smiled, to let her off the hook.
+To let her off the hook, I smiled.
 "Thank you, Sharon."

 Painful silence hung in the room as they watched me walking out.

 My late father's voice echoed in memory, "Can't even protect your own husband.
 Time was, an O'leary cop did better."
 Oh, I know: he never said those things.
 He'd look at you, a longing in his eyes.
 It soaked into your bones.
 I wished he could come back, to stare at me, to lift the burden of self-discipline.
 As Fiona, I had prevented that, too—I ruined everything.

 Once the door clicked shut behind me, the drumming thunder resumed.

 Sharon let me off early, but I did not want to embarrass Harvey.
 I did not belong at the scene; another officer had his back.
 At that moment, my place was in the kitchen.
 I busied myself making him a sandwich.